 Your Guide to Muddy Pond

 Parking is located on Bishop’s Highway, one mile west of Route 80.
-To protect this precious landscape, visitors are asked to respect the Preserve’s rules: Hiking and fishing are limited to designated areas, and dogs must be kept on-leash.
-Vehicles, bicycles, radios, fires, camping, hunting, and trapping are not permitted.
-Please note that the Preserve’s official hiking network is still being formalized.
+To protect this precious landscape, visitors are asked to respect the Preserve’s rules: Hikers please stay on the designated trails, and keep dogs on-leash.
+Vehicles, bicycles, radios, fires, camping, hunting, fishing, and trapping are not permitted.

 About Northeast Wilderness Trust